BerndFranzen/SWGOH-Guildstats/README.md

 A: Because it's Meta and this is constantly changing so you may need to re-mod from time to time.

 Q: When I try to run the script on Windows I get an error preventing the execution because it's not signed.
-A: You can exempt the script with the command Unblock File <script-name>.
+A: You can exempt the script with the command "Unblock-File <script-name>".

 Q: I have upgrades my chars but why do the pages still show the old values?
 A: swgoh.gg only updates the stats every 24 hours.
 You can force a manual update once every 24 hours or become a "Patron" at swgoh.gg